masab321/mcp_genetic_algorithm/README.md

 The problem is NP-hard, meaning that no polynomial-time algorithm is known to solve it for all graphs, and the computational complexity increases rapidly with the size of the graph.

-The main idea of this algorithms is: If we can somehow find a perfect order of vertices than any greedy algorithm can solve the problem in linear time.
-So my genetic algorithm is implemented as follows:
+The main idea of this algorithms is: If we can find a perfect order of vertices than any greedy algorithm can solve the problem in linear time.
+So, the genetic algorithm is implemented as follows:

 1. Initialization (Population Generation): Population of randomly generated permutation of vertices
 2. Selection: Tournament Selection